pagesbydustin/my-project/docs/Docs/av.md

 8. **Output**: The final mixed audio is sent to the main outputs, which are connected to the PA system or recording devices.

 For detailed setup instructions, refer to the [Setup Instructions](../index.md#setup-instructions).

+For detailed software configuration, see our [OBS Studio Documentation](software.md#obs-studio).

+For church contact information, see our [Contact Page](../extras/contact.md).

 ### Feedback